microsoft/xr-development-for-beginners/pages/index.md

 permalink: /
 ---

-# Introduction to XR Development
+# Introduction to XR Development - UNDER REVIEW

+{% include alert.html type="warning" content="This curriculum is currently undergoing a review phase and updates.
+The final version of this curriculum will become available March 21, 2022." %}

 Cloud Advocates at Microsoft are pleased to offer an 8 lesson curriculum all about Extended Reality (XR) Development.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.